All Episodes

 In Los Angeles, Rush Limbaugh, the EIB network meeting and surpassing all audience expectations on a daily basis.

-In one of his most controversial acts as governor, Romney actually vetoed a law to make plan B, the morning after abortion drug readily available over the counter, and to rape victims treated at area hospitals, but his veto was quickly overturned by the Massachusetts legislature.
+In one of his most controversial acts as governor, Romney actually vetoed a law to make Plan B, the morning after abortion drug, readily available over the counter and to rape victims treated at area hospitals.

 The bill became law.

-There were two laws from the Washington Post, originally Massachusetts law had previously held in hospitals had the right for reasons of conscience to not offer birth control services, but in writing the new law, legislators did not include wording in the bill explicitly repealing that clause, according to news reports at the time.
+But in writing the new law, legislators did not include wording in the bill explicitly repealing that clause, according to news reports at the time.

-Uh the news media is uh making this uh flip-flop.
+The news media is making this flip-flop.

-It wasn't a flip-flop being totally misrepresented media, of course, opposed to me as a conservative Republican governor in Massachusetts and all of this.
+The media, of course, have posted me as a conservative Republican governor in Massachusetts and all of this.

-So when you see somebody running for office, I don't care who it is for the presidency.
+So when you see somebody running for office, I don't care who it is for the presidency, do you think you know why they want to be president?

 Isn't it amazing?

-You don't, you don't wonder that I well, that's the point we're left to assume why these guys want to be president.
+We're left to assume why these guys want to be president.

-Well, he had no answer for why he wanted to be president.
+Well, He had no answer for why he wanted to be president.

 No answer for why he was running.